bioinformatics-torvergata/RIG/README.md

-# Exploring RNA secondary structure representations
+# Relative Information Gain: Shannon entropy-based measure of the relative structural conservation in RNA alignments

 ## Introduction
 Structural characterization of RNAs is a dynamic field, offering many modelling possibilities.
-Every model is usually characterized by an encoding that depicts structural information of the molecule through string representations or graphs.
+RNA secondary structure models are usually characterized by an encoding that depicts structural information of the molecule through string representations or graphs.
 Introducing a re-interpretation of the Shannon Information applied on RNA alignments, we propose a new scoring metric, the **Relative Information Gain** (RIG).
 The RIG score is available for any position in an alignment, showing how different levels of detail encoded in the RNA representation can contribute differently to convey structural information.

 Computed RIG scores can be found in the [RIG](outputs/RIGs) folder.